Altair18/it-helpdesk-lab/README.md

 TICKET ID
-001 - Slow Computer (Tools Used: Task Manager, perfmon, cleanup)
+001 - Slow Computer (Tools Used: Task Manager, perfmon, cleanup) 002 - Printer Not Responding ( Tools Used: Devices and Printers, Print Queue, Services)

 Goal of this project is to demonstrate and put into use practical IT support skills through documentation, troubleshooting, and resolution of common user problems.